kevintang513/basic-cookiecutter/README.md

 ### To start a new project:
 ------------

-Either run the command using the link to the gitlab repository:
+Either run the command using the link to the github repository:

     cookiecutter https://github.com/kevintang513/basic-cookiecutter